 As a company that sells cotton picker parts around the world, the team here at Certi-Pik, USA is well versed in the importance of the cotton industry, as are the farmers we proudly sell our products to.
 But in today’s fast-paced, tech-obsessed world, the humble cotton industry does not always get the respect and recognition it deserves.
-If you do not know much about cotton farmers and the global cotton market, we hope you will take the opportunity to read over the following interesting facts and figures regarding the cotton industry and cotton picker parts:
+If you do not know much about cotton farmers and the global cotton market, we hope you will take the opportunity to read over the following interesting cotton industry facts and figures and cotton picker parts:

 - When accounting for everything from the cotton farms to the textile mill, the cotton industry in the U.S. alone is a $25 billion annual market, and supports about 400,000 American jobs.

 - American cotton farmers receive a subsidy of $230 per acre of cotton crop.
 To put that into perspective, that is about five times as much as farmers receive per acre of cereal crop.
 Americans value their cotton very highly.

 - In 2003, the top states for cotton production were Texas, Georgia, Mississippi, California, Arkansas, North Carolina and Louisiana.
 These seven states produced 80 percent of the nation’s total cotton crop for that year.

 - In 2006, cotton farmers in the U.S. produced the third largest crop in history, despite the fact that there was a severe drought that year.
 The record crop is attributed to advances in genetic modification, as well as improvements in cotton pickers and cotton picker parts.